dancer1325/ethereum-org-website/public/content/developers/tutorials/yellow-paper-evm/index.md

 * EVM
   * == ⭐️quasi-Turing-complete⭐️
+    * Reason: 🧠
-    * Reason: 🧠if it's Turing-complete -> can get infinite loops -> would run out of gas🧠
+      * if it's Turing-complete -> can get infinite loops -> would run out of gas
+      * quasi == computation is -- , due to the parameter gas, -- intrinsically bounded🧠

 ## 9.1 Basics {#91-basics}